DarraghMulhallDev/TucowsChallenge/README.md

 **Testing**

    I added substantial tests to all of the core functionality requested here.
 I utilized adding a separate test database to allow manipulation of the graph data for different test cases

+   In the case of the xml parsing, I added a bunch of different xml files to represent different invalid datasets to cover all test cases